DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

     Returns the configured number of FA samples configured to be captured.
     Determines the maximum legal FA id that can be requested.

+E
+    Returns the configured event mask FA id or -1 if no event id configured.

 I
     Returns a list of all currently connected clients, one client per line.
     This command is an exception to the rule of one response line per command,